Ferioda/SDP_Project/README.md

 The Smallest-Degree-Last algorithm [24] tries to improve upon the Largest-Degree-First algorithm by using a more sophisticated system of weights.
 In order to achieve this the algorithm operates in two phases, a weighting phase and a coloring phase.
-The weighting phase begins by nding all vertices with degree equal to the smallest degree d presently in the graph.
+The weighting phase begins by finding all vertices with degree equal to the smallest degree d presently in the graph.
 These are assigned the current weight and removed from the graph, thus changing the degree of their neighbors.
 The algorithm repeatedly removes vertices of degree d, assigning successively larger weights at each iteration.
 When there are